agnione/agnione/README_Monitoring.md

-# Agni Application Framework - Monitoring/Controlling
+# Agni Application Framework V2 - Monitoring/Controlling

 ## About
-Agni application framework is a generic High Performance extendable modular system written in Go (https://go.dev/) for Unix based systems.<br>
+Agni application framework is a generic High Performance extendable modular system written in Go 1.24 (https://go.dev/) for Unix based systems.<br>

 When the application is running with N number of units it is possible to monitor its activities by its log files.
 In order to do that person who monitor has to be in the same machine or use any observability tool so that it can be monitored remotely.

-AgnoOne Application Framework is having build-in REST and Wsb Socket monitoring features.
+But, AgnoOne Application Framework is having build-in REST and Server Sent Event (SSE) (https://developer.mozilla.org/en-US/docs/Web/API/Server-sent_events/Using_server-sent_events) monitoring features.

-REST Monitoring is on by default and Web Socket Monitoring had to be switched on via REST API calls.
+REST/SSE Monitoring is on by default with given IP & port in the core.config file.
 <br/> <br/>

 ![]()<img src="./asserts/icon_image.png" width="150px" >